tjstarak/DSBA-applied-finance/README.md

 ## Introduction

-The objective of this project is to examine the impact of the time-to-maturity and the volatility of an underlying instrument on a European call option with a down-and-out barrier.
+The objective of this document is to examine the impact of the time-to-maturity and the volatility of an underlying instrument on a European call option with a down-and-out barrier.